Thirukumaran-Raj/Finance_Dashboard/README.md

 ## 📱 Responsive Design

-* Works on mobile, tablet, and desktop
+* Works on tablet and desktop
 * Adaptive grid layouts

 ---